theprimarybrain/theprimarybrain.github.io/_posts/2021-03-10-Elephant-Toddler-Activities.md

 [![ElephantToddlerCover]({{ site.github.url }}/assets/img/Toddler-Elephant-Cover.jpg)](https://www.teacherspayteachers.com/Product/Toddler-Activities-Lesson-Plans-Elephant-Homeschool-Preschool-Letter-E-4588214?st=f3d837846cb915a6631d4d9e92fdf355&utm_source=PB%20Blog&utm_campaign=Elephant%20Toddler%20Photo%20Cover)

 This unit includes everything you need to make teaching your toddlers about elephants EASY!
 I hope you enjoy playing and learning with your little ones! this week.
-If you want to make learning EASY this week, just grab my [Elephant Toddler School Unit](https://www.teacherspayteachers.com/Product/Toddler-School-Lesson-Plans-Elephant-Themed-Activities-Homeschool-Classroom-4588214) for all the fun!
+If you want to make learning EASY this week, just grab my [Elephant Toddler Unit](https://www.teacherspayteachers.com/Product/Toddler-School-Lesson-Plans-Elephant-Themed-Activities-Homeschool-Classroom-4588214) for all the fun!

+### Check out how these activities fit into our year long toddler learning plan in our FREE Toddler Curriculum Map: